mild-rgb/ez-ollama-aws/README.md

 ## Security Notes
 - API keys or AWS credentials should be handled via **environment variables** (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`).
 - Connections are made over HTTP.
-Anyone on your network can see everything/recieve
+Anyone on your network can see everything you send/recieve
 ## License
 This project is licensed under the [MIT License](LICENSE).